prabusw/beancount-importer-zeodha/README.md

 Note: There is another importer for Zerodha here at https://github.com/swapi/beancount-utils.
 It can import xml formatted Digital Contract Note available from Zerodha website.

-Importer for ICICIBank

-If you have account with ICICI Bank, the importer script icici.py can be used.
-This script icici.py is heavily based on the script importers-chase.py hosted here  https://gist.github.com/mterwill/7fdcc573dc1aa158648aacd4e33786e8

-The default transaction file downloaded in csv format from ICICI Bank website will work as it is with very few manual steps as detailed below.

-How to prepare icicibank statement in xls for import as csv

-* remove logo and top few rows until the header row
-* Change the date format as per yyyy-mm-dd.
-Then save it as csv in the and the file must be named as icicixxxx.csv,  where xxxx must match the entry in config.py file.
-* For eg. icici3722.csv is a valid name, for the config.py given here.
-This csv file must be placed in Downloads folder.
-* The script icici.py needs to be placed in the folder importers\icici.

 How to Extract data or import data from csv files